 The municipality was able to make a great start with creating awareness during the event.
 "We were trying to reach colleagues who are not very familiar with cybersecurity, but who work daily with personal data," says Nils.
 "It’s very important for them to realize how they should deal with these details."

 The VR experience truck makes an impression amongst the colleagues and triggers a response.
 "People have a lot of energy when they finish the game," Nils explains.
 "It fuels a sense of rivalry.
 It’s great to see that you can focus on a serious topic such as information security in a very fun manner."

-Preventing cyber risks
+Preventing cybersecurity risks